sssteveelam/ttnCutterBackend/README.md

 `YT_DLP_IMPERSONATE` environment variable is not configured.
 If neither the request body nor the environment variable specifies an impersonation target, the commands run without the flag just like before.

+The same optional field is also accepted by `/api/formats`, so clients can request format metadata with the exact impersonation profile they'll later use for the download.
+This keeps both steps aligned when targeting providers that inspect the TLS fingerprint.